Our School App Stay connected on the go...

 - Candidate Record sheet

-Teachers are not allowed to give detailed advice and suggestions for improvements on coursework and, therefore, marking will only give general feedback.
+Teachers are not allowed to give detailed advice and suggestions for improvements on coursework and, therefore, only general feedback will be given.
 Students need to work independently and develop individual initiative.
-Spelling, punctuation and grammar will not be corrected because accuracy is one of the assessment criteria.

 Click here for the dissertation mark scheme (P301)